AbdHussein/nodeFarm/README.md

 # Node Farm
-a web application made with Nodejs for the Back-End and HTML & CSS for The Front-End.
+a web application made with NodeJS for the Back-End and HTML & CSS for The Front-End.

 # How can i run this project ?
  - You need have **node** installed on your machine.